ellite/Wallos/README.md

 #### Baremetal

 - NGINX or APACHE websever running
-- PHP 7.4 or 8.0 with the following modules enabled:
+- PHP 8.2 with the following modules enabled:
     - curl
     - gd
     - imagick